Manspreading: Physiology

 There is no scientific study explaining the physiology of this phenomenon.
 Author and fitness journalist Lou Schuler speculates that "manspreading" is natural due to men's inherent physical differences which make spreading knees the "least-stressed sitting position for men":

 Here's what happens when someone like me sits with my knees close together: The round ball at the top of the femur will pinch against the outside edge of the acetabulum (the hip socket), straining the labrum that lines the socket.
 To get into that position, I have to activate the adductor muscles on my inner thighs.
 That automatically triggers resistance from the abductor muscles on my outer thighs, creating tension that can reach all the way up into the lower back.
 The second I release the contraction, my thighs spring apart, leaving a gap of about 15 inches from the center of each kneecap, more than three-quarters of the distance to a proper manspread ...
 Women, on the other hand, have a wider pelvis and thighbones that more naturally angle in toward the body's midline, rather than away from it.
 Sitting with the knees close together is a stress-free position most of the time, although that changes during pregnancy, when the weight of the belly pushes the knees out.

 The male anatomy typically has a higher center of mass, partially due to increased shoulder and upper arm musculature and partially due to lessened fat deposits on the thighs and buttocks.
 Men with long torsos also have a longer pendulum arm, which amplifies lateral forces due to motion of the vehicle.
 Men on average also have narrower backsides than women, providing a less secure base.
 If the chair offers lateral lumbar support, this can help to alleviate swaying, but much public transportation features spartan seating design, and spreading the legs to increase the base of support is the natural option to maintain a secure posture.

 Larger men with broad shoulders are often as wide at the shoulder (or wider) than the seat provided; there is often very little tolerance for swaying sideways without contacting the person in the adjacent seat, especially for larger men seated side by side.
-Men can reduce their shoulder width somewhat by curling the shoulders forward and sitting with their forearms crossed over their horizontal thighs, an upper body posture akin to manunspreading.
+Men can reduce their shoulder width somewhat by curling the shoulders forward and sitting with their forearms crossed over their horizontal thighs, an upper body posture akin to man-unspreading.

 Manspreading could also be due to the factors such as the overall width of the pelvis, which is relatively greater in females and the angle of the femoral neck, which is more acute.